TimothyLai1121/Tien-Portfolio/README.md

 I will be using GitHub to push and pull my repository.
 I will be utilizing my CodeCademy Pro by speedrun through the course again.
 This class does require more than 20 hours plus of commitment therefore I think it will be fun by throwing it in

-## !What Did I learned through this challenge
+## What Did I learned through this challenge